 The cake was so moist and delicious, and completely VEGAN!
-I almost wish I hadn’t discovered that you could make cakes that were egg and dairy free because now I make them far too often!
+I was so surprised when I discovered that you could make cakes that were egg and dairy free!

-I went for lemon flavouring for this cake, I used a lemon oil essence for a stronger flavour.
+I went for lemon flavouring for this cake, I used lemon rind and a lemon oil flavouring for a stronger flavour.

 NOTE: The consistency of this cake needs to be runnier than non-vegan cake mix, sometimes I adjust it a little bit with more dairy-free milk / flour but it needs to pour off a spoon quite easily as oppose to a thick drop like non-vegan cake mix.

 Cake Ingredients: This makes enough for two layers of cake so depending on how many you want you will need to multiply the recipe accordingly.
 I made six layers so used three batches of this cake mix.

 220g self-raising flour